From the Editors

 Black Heritage Trail

 Boston’s Black Heritage Trail winds through the city’s Beacon Hill neighborhood, where a community of free African Americans grew after Massachusetts became the first state to declare slavery illegal in 1783.
 The 1.6-mile walking route links more than a dozen sites related to the neighborhood’s African American history during the 19th century.
 Among them: the African Meeting House, the country’s oldest surviving African American church—established in 1806—where abolitionist leader Frederick Douglass often spoke, and the 54th Regiment Memorial, which honors the first all-Black U.S. Army regiment.
-Free guided tours of the trail are offered at the Boston African American National Historic Site’s visitor center, and the Museum of African American History—also in Beacon Hill—provides a downloadable audio tour of the route (for $0.99) in addition to free maps for self-led exploration.
+Free guided tours of the trail are offered at the Boston African American National Historic Site’s visitor center, and the Museum of African American History—also in Beacon Hill—provides free maps for self-led exploration.

 The Apollo Theater